 Okonkwo and others are set free when their hefty fine is paid.
 The six released men don’t speak to each other.
 When they return to the village, several clan members do not greet them and instead move out of their path.
 Okonkwo’s male relatives and friends come to his Hut, but the whip marks on his back are noticed.
 Nobody talks to him except Obierika.
 With Iron Gong, the village crier announces a meeting for the next day.
 Okonkwo can’t sleep, the bitterness in his heart now mixed with a kind of childlike excitement.
 If Umofia fights, he will join and, if not, swears to avenge himself.
 People entered the meeting from every corner of nine villages, and it warmed Okonkwo’s heart to see such a gathering of solidarity.
 But he is furious at the thought that anyone might speak against going to war.

 Suddenly the meeting is interrupted by the court messenger sent to disperse the crowd; Okonkwo wields his machete and beheads the messenger in charge of the group.
 But no one followed his lead, and villagers left the rest of the messengers to getaway.
 Then, finally, Okonkwo realized that there would be no war.
-Okonkwo returned to the village’s tent; people surrounded him but had no interaction.
+Okonkwo returned to the village’s tent; he was surrounded by people but had no interaction.

 His whipped back makes an impression, perhaps they suspect that Okonkwo has lost his aggressive masculinity, but the end of the chapter suggests that they fear more violence.
 The villagers have realized that they cannot win a war against the white men.
 Okonkwo has separated himself from everyone, even the clan, after meeting and joining them only if they stand against the British.